AlexiosSt/Stock-market/README.md

 In module `stock_market_structure.py` we load the data.
 In module `stock-plotter.py` we visualize the quote variation after clustering quotes according to their covariance.
+To find whichh quotess aree!* correlated conditionally on the others, we use sparse inverse covariance estimation.

 `Scikit-learn` helps us a lot!
 **Fascinating** example, _don't you think_!